jacanchaplais/compton-seminar/src/slides.md

 data-background-image='images/bg/motivation.jpg'
 data-background-opacity=0.3
 }
-We explore our work to verify the theoretical work that has been done so far.
+In this talk we apply the theoretical work that has been done so far.
-We apply the calculation techniques in an attempt to recover Compton scattering.
+Using these new calculation techniques, we attempt to recover Compton scattering.

 This choice is symbolic of the movement semi-classical particle physics, to a full acceptance of the quantum theory [@compton_1923].